 To be quite honest, after tasting the cooked beet greens alone, I thought this salad was going to be a bust as they were quite bitter.
 So you can imagine my surprise when I took that first bite of the finished salad.
 It was fabulous!
 The key ingredient was the orange.
 The bright, citrus flavor really counterbalanced the bitterness of the beet greens and complemented the tanginess and saltiness of the goat cheese as well as the nuttiness of the walnuts.
 This orange, farro & beet salad was pretty simple to prepare, and I was throughly entertained throughout the whole process.
 It didn’t hurt that a Korean drama was playing in the background ;).

-- 6 medium beets with stems beet greens attached
+- 6 medium beets with stems and beet greens attached

-- 4 ounces chilled soft fresh goat cheese, crumbled
+- 4 ounces chilled soft goat cheese, crumbled